Manage Awards FAQs

 Budget Questions

-On Carryforward restricted projects, effective 02/12/2024, the Carryforward Restricted Project Allocation form must be filled out, signed by the Principal Investigator and Fiscal Manager, and provided to that unit’s Grant or Contract Officer (GO/CO).
+Effective 02/12/2024, all Carryforward restricted projects must fill out the Carryforward Restricted Project Allocation Form.
+It must be signed by the Principal Investigator and Fiscal Manager, and provided to the unit’s Grant or Contract Officer.

 Award Status & Change Questions